NK-Works/UnravelAI/README.md

 # 💠 UnravelAI

-UnravelAI is an innovative multi-functional AI platform that provides services such as a chatbot for conversational AI, image analysisg, and more.
+UnravelAI is an innovative multi-functional AI platform that provides services such as a chatbot for conversational AI, image analysis, and more.
 With support for multiple languages, users can interact with the system either via text or voice, allowing for a seamless experience.

 ![UnravelAI](assets/page.png)